mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE FOR PROOF-OF-CONCEPT (PEOPLE/FOOTFALL COUNTER) ***

-*** YOUTUBE LINK SHOWING PEOPLE/FOOTFALL COUNTER ... **
+*** YOUTUBE LINK TO PEOPLE/FOOTFALL COUNTER ***

 # INTRODUCTION
 + Corner stores serve many roles beyond providing essential goods.
+They are inherently valuable spaces amid the pandemic.
+Yet coronavirus has given us new ideas on how to occupy corner stores in a modern society.
+New ideas carry new notions of law, time and social rhythms.
+It means loss as well as gain.
-They are inherently valuable spaces that have become a comforting landmark amid the pandemic.
-My research pulls together something like a work bench to build modern tools for corner stores.
-The focus is on making new tools feel like a natural extension of the existing corner store experience.
-My research starts with ethnographic data and develops theories about ways to bake "street smarts" into computer vision systems.
++ My research pulls together something like a work bench to build new tools for corner stores.
+The focus is on making the tools feel like a natural extension of the existing corner store experience.
+To do this I start with ethnographic data and develop optimization approaches that emphasize formal logic, categories and brute computational force to bake "street smarts" into computer vision applications.

+# RESEARCH QUESTIONS
++ How can we bake human-like "street smarts" into computer vision applications?
++ How could we underpin a computer vision system with a public log of all queries run on its video stream data? ("thus the watchers themselves are watched")

+# "DATA PREP"
++ The data I start with to develop theory comes from ethnography.
+What is ethnography?
+It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
+Methods include: personal responses, sensory impressions, neighborhood identities, human behaviors, jottings, etc.
++ I undertook approximately 10 months of ethnography in two Chicago corner stores.
+Next I developed a method for getting ethnographic field notes into a coherent, usable data for computer vision applications.

+# PRODUCT DESIGN
++ The device combines the functions of LIDAR and RADAR to measure the different speeds of items in one's hands as they move about a corner store.
+This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc.
++ I design this product around a "Chicago global" look inspired by music.

+# COMPUTER VISION
++ Through a combination of data prep, off-the-shelf hardware, reinforcement learning algorithms, reward functions and human feedback our system learns.
+The device syncs specific locations and items in a room with classifiers across parent-child groupings.
+Feedback from humans fine-tune the reward function to bake human-like "street smarts" into the applications.
+Ideally our modern tools will multiply the efficiency of the corner store while preserving the fabric of the space.

 # TIMELINE
 + Winter 2018 — Spring 2020
     + Literature Review & Ethnography
 + Summer 2020
-    + People/Footfall Counter for Corner Stores
+    + People/Footfall Counter for Corner Stores & Product Design
 + Fall 2020
-    + Inventory Mgmt for Corner Stores (Hand Motion & Custom Objects Classifier)
+    + Inventory Mgmt for Corner Stores (Hand Motion & Item Classifier)
 + Winter 2021
     + "Who has what object?"
 (Autonomous Checkout Pt.
 1)

-# RESEARCH QUESTIONS
-+ How can we bake "street smarts" into computer vision systems?
-+ How could we underpin a computer vision system with a public log of all queries run on its video stream data? ("thus the watchers themselves are watched")

-# DATA COLLECTION
-+ The data I start with to develop theory comes from ethnography.
-What is ethnography?
-It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Methods include field notes such as: personal responses, sensory impressions, neighborhood identities, behaviors, jottings, etc.
-+ I undertook approximately 10 months of ethnography in two Chicago corner stores.
-I then built methods for translating ethnographic field notes into usable data for computer vision systems.

-# DEVICE
-+ The device combines the functions of LIDAR and RADAR to measure the different speeds of select objects/someones hands as they move about a corner store.
-This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc.

-# COMPUTER VISION MODEL
-+ Through a combination of data collection, off-the-shelf computer vision hardware, reinforcement learning algorithms, reward functions and human feedback our system learns.
-The device syncs specific locations and items in a room with classifications across parent-child groupings.
-Feedback from humans fine-tune the reward function to bake human-like "street smarts" into the system.
-Ideally our computer vision tools will learn to preserve the fabric of a corner store and its respective social norms.

 # PROOF-OF-CONCEPT
 01 Installing Required Packages and Libraries